fhvirus/CoverID/README.md

 - `algorithms.py`: File for matching algorithms.
 - `utils.py`: Functions for loading data and other useful functions.
 - `main.py`: File for main logic.
+- `figures/`: Figures for report.
+- `score_matrix/`: Code and visualization of the matched score of each song.

 Other files are for experimental purposes and might not be of use.